HugoMatilla/Effective-JAVA-Summary/README.md

 	}
 ```

-One problem is that a privileged client can invoke  the private construstor reflectively.
-Against this attack the construstor needs to be  modified to send  an exception iif it is asked to create a second instance.
+One problem is that a privileged client can invoke  the private constructor reflectively.
+Against this attack the constructor needs to be  modified to send  an exception iif it is asked to create a second instance.

 **_Singleton with static factory_**